retaildevcrews/secrets-dapr/podidentities-aks-kv-dapr/README.md

 ### Configure DAPR and deploy sample app

-Now we will be deploying a sample application adn configuring dapr in the cluster
+Now we will be deploying a sample application adn configuring dapr in the cluster.
+The sample source code can be located [here](https://github.com/dapr/quickstarts/tree/master/secretstore).

 1. Deploy dapr into aks
     The quickest way to `init` dapr in your cluster is through `dapr cli`.
 Follow the steps [here](https://docs.dapr.io/getting-started/install-dapr-cli/) to install `dapr cli`.